Invoice factoring isn’t the most household term, which can sometimes deter people from inquiring about how it can help their business.

 Yes.
 The factoring company will look to the credit of your customers when deciding who to fund.
 Unlike a bank loan, the credit of your business is not held against you.

-No. Factoring is a virtual service — Everything can be done over the phone, e-mail, fax, wire and mail.
-This means your business can be located in any city or state and still quality for accounts receivable factoring.
+No. Factoring is a virtual service – everything can be done over the phone, email, fax, wire and mail.
+This means your business can be located in any city or state and still qualify for accounts receivable factoring.

 It might be.
 Eligibility is determined on a case-by-case basis when it comes to tax issues.

 Can I factor if my business is considering backruptcy?